RopeWiki/app/backup_manager/README.md

 ## Overview

 The RopeWiki backup manager automatically makes periodic backups, when enabled.
-The backups files follow the form `all-backup-YYYY-MM-DD-FFFFFF.sql.gz` and are stored in /home/backupreader/backups/ according to [backup_mysql.sh](scripts/backup_mysql.sh).
+The backups files follow the form `all-backup-YYYY-MM-DD-HHMMSS.sql.gz` and are stored in /home/backupreader/backups/ according to [backup_mysql.sh](scripts/backup_mysql.sh).

 ## Copying backups offsite